 The largest babies were carefully placed inside.
 The smaller bodies were finally placed within each box until all six coffins were filled.
-The weight of each of the six boxes containing the 16 thousand babies’ bodies was so heavy that six adult men were needed to carry each of these six coffins.
+The weight of each of the six boxes containing the 16 thousand babies’ bodies was so heavy that six adult men were needed to carry each of the six coffins.

 Hundreds of people attended, including county supervisor Michael Antonovich, who read a eulogy from Ronald Reagan.
-Reagan’s message stated “Just as the terrible toll of Gettysburg can be traced to a tragic decision of a divided Supreme Court, so also can these deaths we mourn.
+Reagan’s message stated: “Just as the terrible toll of Gettysburg can be traced to a tragic decision of a divided Supreme Court, so also can these deaths we mourn.
 Once again a whole category of human beings has been ruled outside the protection of the law by a court ruling which clashed with our deepest moral convictions.”